leosperry/ha-kafka-net/src/HaKafkaNet/nugetAssets/readme.md

 # HaKafkaNet
-A library for easily creating Home Assistant automations in .NET and C#.
+A framework for creating Home Assistant automations in .NET and C#.

 Kafka ensures automations are durable and state is restored between restarts.